 The most relevant feature of this article is Rubex’s secure file-sharing tool.
-Rubex allows you to give guest access to your clients so they can easily send and receive documents.
+Rubex, with a simple click, allows you to give guest access to your clients so they can easily send and receive documents.
 It’s secured with a bank-grade encrypted connection.
+There’s no need to use an online encrypted email service.
 It’s easier than encrypting a file and safer than sending an unprotected email attachment.
 We know that Rubex will help you send your files securely to wherever they have to go.

 Automated workflows are another great feature of Rubex.
-That’s because these automated workflows will prompt Rubex to move documents to wherever they need to go.
-You can customize these workflows so they are as easy or as complicated as your company needs them to be.
+These automated workflows will prompt Rubex to move documents to wherever they need to go.
+You can customize these workflows so they are as simple or complicated as your company needs them to be.
 That means you don’t have to remind your client to sign the secured docs you just sent them.
 Rubex can send out an auto-reminder.
 And when they securely send the files back to you, you don’t have to even look at them.
 Rubex will send them wherever they need to go next.

 This is another level of security on top of secure file-sharing.
 You can set up permissions so only certain people can see certain documents.
 You can take it a step further and only give certain people permission to edit certain documents, and you can do this based on user groups you set up.
 You can look at the history of edits in eFileCabinet so you know exactly who’s making changes and when.

-This is vital for compliance.
+This is vital for compliance and to protect privacy.
 It assures that nobody sees or touches a document that they’re not supposed to, whether they’re a client or a coworker.

-If that’s what you’re trying to for than Rubex by eFileCabinet is the safest bet you can make.
-It can keep your documents safe and secure, but it can do so much more.
-From automated workflows and permissions to help you keep everything organized, Rubex is for you.
+If your priority is keeping money and private information protected, then Rubex by eFileCabinet is the safest bet you can make.
+Its tools can keep your documents safe, protected, secure, and so much more.
+From automated workflows to permissions that help you keep everything organized, Rubex is for you.

-To learn more about how Rubex by eFileCabinet does secure file-sharing better, flawlessly integrated with intelligent document management, consider watching a free demo.
+To learn more about how Rubex by eFileCabinet does secure file-sharing better, flawlessly integrated with intelligent document management, let’s chat.